bokuweb/bmsjs-react/README.md

 ## bmsjs-ithildin

-browser bms player project on mithril.js.
+DOM based browser BMS player project powered by mithril.js.
 This repository is heavily under development and unstable.

 ### Start